 Understanding Sectoral Differences in Downward Real Wage Rigidity: Workforce Composition, Institutions, Technology and Competition

-This paper examines whether differences in wage rigidity across sectors can be explained by differences in workforce composition, competition, technology and wage-bargaining institutions.
-We adopt the measure of downward real wage rigidity (DRWR) developed by Dickens and Goette (2006) and rely on a large administrative matched employer-employee dataset for Belgium over the period 1990-2002.
+This paper examines whether differences in wage rigidity across sectors can be explained by differences in workforce composition, competition, technology and wage bargaining institutions.
+We adopt the measure of downward real wage rigidity (DRWR) developed by Dickens and Goette (2006) and rely on a large administrative matched employer-employee data set for Belgium over the period 1990-2002.
 Firstly, our results indicate that DRWR is significantly higher for white-collar workers and lower for older workers and for workers with higher earnings and bonuses.
-Secondly, beyond labour force composition effects, sectoral differences in DRWR are related to competition, firm size, technology and wage-bargaining institutions.
-We find that wages are more rigid in more competitive sectors, in labour-intensive sectors, and in sectors with predominant centralised wagesetting at the sector level as opposed to firm-level wage agreements.
+Secondly, beyond labor force composition effects, sectoral differences in DRWR are related to competition, firm size, technology and wage bargaining institutions.
+We find that wages are more rigid in more competitive sectors, in labor-intensive sectors, and in sectors with predominant centralized wage setting at the sector level as opposed to firm-level wage agreements.

 JEL Classification: J31